Dreaming of a million-dollar smile? Thinking about pursuing one? Odds are, you’ve heard of Invisalign.

 Like so many pioneering businesses, though, Invisalign soon found itself with some competitors, like ClearCorrect.
 After hearing a lot of people complain about the high price of Invisalign treatment, ClearCorrect decided to fill that gap.

 Let’s be clear, though: cost is not the only factor to consider when choosing a clear aligner treatment.
-There’s treatment quality, speed, financing, customer service, and so much more.
+There’s treatment length, quality, financing, patient support, and so much more.
 Fortunately, that’s what we’re here to cover.
 This guide contains everything you need to know about ClearCorrect, so you can make the decision that’s best for you.

 Is ClearCorrect Legit?